mmbajo/PROBA-V/README.md

 * L1 and Sobel-L1 Mix
 * L1 and MS-SSIM(Multi-Scale Structural Similarity Index) Mix

+*Note: So far, I have only used the L1 loss function as my main loss function in my experiments.
+I have used the SobelL1Mix Loss function once with p=0.75 (favoring the L1 loss).
+The effectiveness of these loss functions on the PSNR will be another whole research topic.
+Given the time, hardware, and resource constraints, I won't be able to work on this at least on the time being.
+I urge the reader to explore on this and share the results.*

 ### L1 and Sobel-L1 Mix
 In my past attempts on this problem, I noticed that the edges of my prediction are not as sharp as that of the high resolution images.
 So I created a loss function that allows me to penalize the network if my prediction's edges does not match that of the ground truth.